viet34tqc/notebook/eslint-prettier-ts.md

 **Code-quality rules**: eg no-unused-vars, no-extra-bind, no-implicit-globals, prefer-promise-reject-errors…

+Those rules are handled by ESLint.
 Prettier does nothing to help with those kind of rules.
 They are also the most important ones provided by linters as they are likely to catch real bugs with your code!

 *In other words, use Prettier for formatting and linters for catching bugs!*